bhaaskara/InterviewQA/MyQA.md

     as env vriables
     as mounting on to volumes
-how do you scan ur images in k8s
+how do you scan ur images in k8s how to backup and restore k8s, (i.e etcd) coreDNS and default network in K8s
 ```

 ## K8s version your using?